MingyuYang-Yale/BENG469/Assignment2/Background/README.md

 If a SNV occurs in a protein coding region, then this could result in either:

-- A nucleotide substitution that does not result in a change in amino acid (**synonymous change**).
+- A nucleotide substitution that does not result in a change in amino acid (**synonymous mutation**).
 This is possible because multiple codons (sets of three nucleotides) code for the same amino acid.

 - A nucleotide substitution leads to an amino acid substitution.
 This may or may not result in a pathogenic variant depending on the effect of the amino acid substitution on protein function and structure.
 This is called a **nonsynonymous** change or a **missense mutation**.

 - A nucleotide substitution results in a stop codon and consequently premature truncation of the protein.
 This protein is generally non-functional.
 This is known as a **stop gain** change or a **nonsense mutation**.

----
-#### 31 genes:
-***MPL, NRAS, DNMT3A, SF3B1, IDH1, GATA2, KIT, TET2, NPM1, BRAF, EZH2, RAD21, JAK2, WT1, ATM, CBL, KRAS, PTPN11, FLT3, IDH2, TP53, PPM1D, SRSF2, SETBP1, CALR, ASXL1, RUNX1, U2AF1, CHEK2, STAG2, PHF6***

-Subdividing AML into samples with:

-**1. DTAI mutations**：epigenetic mutations (DNMT3A, TET2, ASXL1 and/or IDH1/2）

-**2. Signalling mutation**s (JAK2, RAS family of genes, FLT3) without DTAI mutations.
- ( RAS family of genes: NRAS, BRAF, KRAS )

-**3. DTAI and co-mutated signalling effectors**.

 -----------